VernonGrant/sidekick.el/README.md

 #### How the projects root directory is determined

-Sidekick searches for files relative to your projects root directory.
-The root directory is determined by having one of the following files or folders.
+A projects root directory is determined by having one of the following files.

 - A file named `.sidekick` *(highest priority)*
 - A file named `.projectile`
 - A git repository `.git`

-#### Current available customizations
+#### Available customizations

 - **sidekick-search-minimum-symbol-length:** The minimum symbol / term length in order for Sidekick to update.
 The lowest number possible is 2.